 Educators are social agents who might promote health and resilience to at-risk children and youth.
 A graduate certificate in sociology might help you develop new insights, intervention tools or ways to educate your students.
 Themes that might be addressed could include child abuse, children’s rights, childhood poverty, crime and deviance.
 As part of your course of study, you might take part in lectures, workshops, field study and a symposium.

-Find Graduate Certificate Programs in Public Affairs in Orlando
+Find Public Affairs & Social Sciences Certificate Degrees in Orlando

 Take your education forward with a graduate certificate.
 Explore the directory of public affairs and social sciences certificates to choose a great one for you.
 It’s easy.
 Select a subject and program format.
 Then review programs in that category.
 Don’t forget to contact the schools on your list directly with the on-page form.